 Chronic pancreatitis’ symptoms include persistent pain, frequent bowel motion with foul smelling, oily, grey colour stools, digestive problems, nausea, vomiting, jaundice, type 1 diabetes and intestinal obstruction.

-Main causative agent of chronic pancreatitis is alcohol consumption, other risk factors include hypercalcemia, higher triglycerides level, pancreatic duct obstruction, gallstones, cystic fibrosis, hereditary factors, smoking and malnutrition.
+Main causative agent of chronic pancreatitis alcohol consumption, other risk factors include hypercalcemia, higher triglycerides level, pancreatic duct obstruction, gallstones, cystic fibrosis, hereditary factors, smoking and malnutrition.

 Chronic pancreatitis can lead to permanent scarring and damage that do not heal over time.
 As a result Calcium stones and cyst can develop in pancreatic ducts, blocking them and halting flow of digestive enzymes to the stomach.
 It can cause persistent pain, digestive problem and impair body’s ability to regulate blood sugar.

-Chronic pancreatitis is often seen in age 30 to 40 and male population is more prone to it.
-It need specialized investigation and differential diagnosis, and is often misdiagnosed in Pakistan.
+Chronic pancreatitis often seen in age 30 to 40 and male population is more prone to it.
+It need specialized investigation and differential diagnosis, and often misdiagnosed in Pakistan.
 Dr Faisal Dar clinic Quaid e Azam Hospital Islamabad provide unmatched diagnostic and treatment facility to patients suffering from chronic pancreatitis.
 Specialized care, differential diagnosis, and expert supervision all are provided under one roof in our state of the art facility at Quaid e Azam Hospital Islamabad.

 Signs and Symptoms:

 Chronic pancreatitis is presented by the following symptoms.